bunfu/greyssecrets/docs/index.rst

 Grey's Secrets
 ==============

-Soon to be an awesome collection knowledge bombs.
+Soon to be an awesome collection of knowledge bombs.

 .. toctree::